 The Society's Mission

 The Algiers Historical Society (AHS) was formed in October 1999 by Kevin Herridge, Judi Robertson and a handful of like-minded people to promote the history of Algiers - and occasionally McDonoghville, Freetown and Gretna.
 The Society is also dedicated to informing Algiers’ natives and newcomers through "The Algerine," our quarterly newsletter, as well as, monthly speakers on the history of Algiers and metro New Orleans, its people and places.

 Meetings are held at the 1st floor meeting room of the Algiers Regional Library, 3014 Holiday Dr., New Orleans Westbank (Algiers), LA 70131 Library Ph: 504-596-2641

 Family & Home Histories Wanted

-If you are a member of AHS and would care to share your family and/or home history on this site, please contact the webmaster and we will be happy to add it as a future AHS meeting.
+If you are an AHS member and would like to share your family and/or home history or your life in any part of Algiers, please contact us and we would be happy to add it as a future AHS meeting.